prajwal-jagadeesh/PayPer-Suite/home/uncanny/python_projects/nikees/Nikees-Restaurant-Ordering-System/README.md

 ## Deployment to Firebase

-This project is configured for both manual and automated deployments to Firebase App Hosting, which works perfectly with the free Spark plan.
+This project is configured for both manual and automated deployments to Firebase App Hosting.

-### Important: Enable Billing
+### Important: Enable Billing (Required for App Hosting)

-Firebase App Hosting requires a billing account to be enabled on your Google Cloud project, even if you stay within the generous free tier. **This does not mean you will be charged automatically.** You only pay for usage that exceeds the free limits.
+Firebase App Hosting requires your Firebase project to be upgraded to the **Blaze (Pay as you go)** plan.

+**This does not mean you will be charged automatically.** The Blaze plan includes a generous free tier for all services.
+You only pay for usage that exceeds the free limits.
+For an application of this size, you are very likely to stay within the free tier.

-To enable billing, go to your Firebase project's "Usage and billing" page and upgrade your project to the **Blaze (Pay as you go)** plan.
-You will be prompted to link or create a billing account.
+To enable billing, go to your Firebase project's "Usage and billing" page and follow the instructions to upgrade your project.
+You will need to link a Google Cloud billing account.

 ### Manual Deployment